 Students & Service Learning

-Students enroll into Service Learning through a CNM course where an instructor is offering it as an option to a course assignment or as extra credit.
+You can enroll in Service Learning through a CNM course where an instructor is offering it as an option to a course assignment or as extra credit.

-Students must complete the CNM Service Learning Official Letter of Agreement and Enrollment form, obtain agency and instructor signatures, completed and submit the Letter of Agreement and Enrollment form by the deadline as indicated.
+You must complete the Service Learning Student Enrollment Form, obtain agency and instructor signatures, and submit the completed form by the required deadline.

-No, credit is given for the learning that takes place during the service work that has been provided to the agency.
+You will not receive credit for the service you provide to the agency.
+Credit is given for the learning that takes place during the service work that has been provided to the agency.
 The service learning work must be related to the course content of the class.

 The service learning office does not give credit to the students.
-The instructor gives credit to the student, once the student has completed the course and service learning requirements.
+Your instructor will give you credit once you have completed the course and service learning requirements.

 How it Works